-Estimates of the body condition of juvenile Largescale Sucker varied among years with greater values in 2014 and 2017 (5% effect size) and lower values in 2015 and 2016 (-6% to -8%; Figure 31).
-The estimated body condition of adult Largescale Sucker declined in years following the flow regime change from 13% in 2010 to -11% 2015 (Figure 32).
-Adult body condition increased in 2017 (6%) and 2018 (8%).
-The effect of flow regime on the weight-length relationship of Largescale Sucker was not statistically tested because there was only one study season prior to the flow regime change.
-The slope and intercept of the weight-length relationship differed by season (both $P \le 0.001$), with greater values in spring than in fall.
+The estimated body condition of adult Largescale Sucker declined in years following the flow regime change from 12% in 2010 to -11% in 2015 (Figure 32), increased in 2017 (6%) and 2018 (8%) and remained higher than average in 2019 (4%).
+The effect of flow regime on the predicted weight-at-length of Largescale Sucker was not statistically tested because there was only one study season prior to the flow regime change.
+The slope and intercept of the weight-length relationship differed by season (both $P \le 0.001$ ), with greater values in spring than in fall.
+The condition of juvenile Largescale Sucker was not estimated because very few individuals smaller than 320 mm were captured between 2010 and 2019.